 - Pain in center of the chest

-If you have any of the symptoms, you should contact your doctor immediately.
+If you have any of these symptoms, contact your doctor immediately.

 How is CMV diagnosed?

-Again, many people in the United States and elsewhere are infected with CMV.
-But it only causes disease in patients with severely compromised immune systems.
-And, even in patients with damaged immune systems due to HIV, the presence of CMV documented by a blood test does not mean that it will definitely cause active disease.
+Again, many people in the United States are already infected with the virus.
+It only causes disease in those with severely weakened immune systems.
+And, even if CMV is present and detected by a blood test, it does not mean that the virus will cause active disease.

 Diagnosing CMV disease depends on the affected organ.
-CMV retinitis, for example, can often be diagnosed by an ophthalmologist (eye doctor), simply by looking at the back of the eye.
-Other forms of CMV, such as CMV encephalitis, esophagitis, and colitis are diagnosed using tissue samples collected from the organ involved.
+CMV retinitis, for example, can often be diagnosed by an eye doctor, simply by looking at the back of the eye.
+Other forms of CMV—such as CMV encephalitis, esophagitis, and colitis—are diagnosed by using tissue samples collected from the organ involved.

 How is CMV treated?